EyeTrackVR/EyeTrackVR-Docs/docs/_pages/Build_Software.md

 ## Install the required Python modules.

-After cloning the project and installing poetry, open a command prompt in the eyetrack app folder.
+After cloning the project and installing Poetry, open a command prompt in the EyeTrackApp folder.
 Then run the command: `poetry install`

 This should install all of the required modules.